 Sign Up and Cost

-Signup begins with providing your name, current address and social security number.
-You’ll also need to answer questions about your prior addresses and loans.
-This prevents fraudsters from hacking into your account.
+It begins with providing your name, social security number and present address.
+You’ll also be asked about previous addresses and loans.
+This is to keep people from hacking your account.

 The $1 7-Day CreditCheck Total trial is a valuable option for anyone who wants to take out a loan or clean up identity fraud.
 However, most people will find the 3 Bureau scores and reporting to be overkill.
 Don’t bother with the $29.95 monthly subscription plan.
 Instead, focus on annual 3 bureau credit reports and free credit score options.